promisasu/BrainTracker_Portal/README.md

 ## About

-The pain reporting portal is de-identified patient and survey management system.
+The Epilepsy portal is de-identified patient and survey management system.
-It allows clinicians to schedule digital surveys to be delivered to patients.
+It allows clinicians to view the response collected through mobile application.
 As well as allowing clinicians to monitor patient responses to look for possible interventions.

 ## Installation Instructions